era/elias.sh/markdown/posts/common_mistakes_with_async_rust.md

 ----

-Post based on [a thread on bsky.app](https://bsky.app/profile/alilleybrinker.com/post/3lggs4l5y3k27) and a [PoC](https://github.com/era/do-not-block-inside-rust-async/tree/master) at work to exemplify the problem with blocking inside an async runtime in Rust.
+Post based on [a thread on bsky.app](https://bsky.app/profile/alilleybrinker.com/post/3lggs4l5y3k27) and a [PoC](https://github.com/era/do-not-block-inside-rust-async/tree/master) I did at work to exemplify the problem with blocking inside an async runtime in Rust.